WHEN: POSTPONED until Monday, February 19, 2024 at 4PM ET WHERE: Televised on FOX live from the Daytona International Speedway

 How popular is the Daytona 500?
 It's only the most highly-rated and watched race throughout the year, kicking off the racing year for NASCAR's top prize, the NASCAR Cup.

-Tickets went on sale in the summer of 2017 and made available online at Daytona Speedway's official site.
-Ticket prices range from $65 for a single race ticket to hundreds of dollars for a 4-day pass to all Daytona events during Speedweeks.
+Tickets go on sale in the summer of 2023 and available online at Daytona Speedway's official site.
+Ticket prices range from $99 for a single race ticket to hundreds of dollars for a 4-day pass to all Daytona events during Speedweeks.

 Almost every race ticket is sold, and every seat in the house at Daytona is taken -- while literally millions of Americans tune in to cheer their favorite drivers as they celebrate at race day parties nationwide.